 The Women’s Leadership Initiative (WLI) is dedicated to the strategic retention and advancement of women attorneys at Winston & Strawn.
 The WLI membership is comprised of women partners and associates who meet monthly to discuss strategic planning, potential new initiatives, and report on the progress of existing initiatives—all aimed at retaining, developing, and promoting women attorneys to partnership and leadership positions at Winston & Strawn.

 Diversity Scholarship Program

-Candidates are evaluated on their law school and undergraduate records, including academic achievements and involvement in extra-curricular activities; their demonstrated leadership abilities and level of interpersonal skills; and their interest in practicing at a law firm following graduation.
-Additionally, applicants are asked to provide a short personal statement in support of the application.
+Candidates were evaluated on their law school and undergraduate records, including academic achievements and involvement in extra-curricular activities; their demonstrated leadership abilities and level of interpersonal skills; and their interest in practicing at a law firm following graduation.
+Additionally, they were asked to provide a short personal statement in support of the application.